 inspired by Omar Khayyam's lines

 Who was Jamshid?
 And where was his court?
-According to the Shahnameh (Book of Kings) written by the poet Firdowsi and based on earlier stories and traditions, he was supposed to have been ruler of the world, who after numerous successes (including the discovery of alcohol) overreached himself and fell from favour.
+According to the Shahnameh (Book of Kings) written by the poet Firdowsi and drawn from earlier stories and traditions, he was the ruler of the world, who after numerous successes (including the discovery of alcohol) overreached himself and fell from favour.

 He was given a golden throne (takht) by the higher powers, where he sat shining like the sun.
 People from all over the world came to do him honour at a newly-introduced festival: Now Ruz (New Year) celebrating the end of winter and the start of new growth on 21st March (a festival still celebrated by Iranians all over the world).

 After reigning well for 300 years, Jamshid began to go off the rails.
 He offended the higher powers, starting to believe he could rule without them.
 He lost his army, and his kingdom descended into chaos, and was taken over by the powers of evil, led by Zahhak.
 The vile Zahhak ruled for 1000 years, terrorising mankind with the two snakes that grew from his shoulders, who demanded a daily ration of human brains.
 He was finally captured and imprisoned under Mount Damavand.

 And so the great site, which must have belonged to a mighty ruler, became known as Takht-I Jamshid: the Throne of Jamshid.

 From about 1600 AD, travellers from Europe began visiting Iran, where the kings of the Safavid dynasty were creating a state whose culture and sophistication eclipsed anything in Europe at that time.

 Some of these visitors had studied Latin and Ancient Greek at school, and could tell the Iranians things they’d learned about the ancient Greeks and their wars with the Persians.
 Things that IRANIANS at the time did not know – as their ancient history was known only through the stories told by the poets.